Register Now

 • Abstract Book: Dr. Hirak Jyoti Hazarika, Dr. Niraj Singh, Dr. Chongtham Sovachandra Singh

-• Technical sessions: Dr. Rupshikha Patowary, Dr. Jiwasmika Baishya, Dr. Anushree Baruah, and Dr. Anu Kumari
+• Technical sessions: Dr. Rupshikha Patowary, Dr. Manisha Choudhury, Dr. Sthiti Porna Dutta, Dr. Anushree Baruah, and Dr. Annu Kumari

 • Poster competition: Dr. Dipayan Das, Dr. Birson Ingti, and Dr. Anuj Kumar Borah